-Epic have been drumming up the excitement over Fortnite World Cup finals for a while now, and the record-breaking prize pool of $30 million is proof enough.
+Epic have been the excitement over Fortnite World Cup finals for a while now, and the record-breaking prize pool of $30 million is proof enough.
 Heck, that sort of dough would surely make even the most ardent detractors reconsider their stance.

 Fortnite World Cup runner up was another teenager, Jaden Ashman, and he won around $1.4 million in Fortnite duos.
 This is definitely not too shabby, but Epic haven't exactly been skimping on prize pool money, so it's not a surprise either